The most common disabling conditions range from musculoskeletal disorders to mental health issues like depression and bipolar disorder.

-Statistics On The Top 10 Disabilities
+Statistics on the Top 10 Disabilities

 Get the strong arm

-1. Musculoskeletal System and Connective Tissue
+1. Conditions of the Musculoskeletal System and Connective Tissue – 34%

+The musculoskeletal system includes bones, ligaments, cartilage, and other connective tissues.
 This system connects your bones and helps you maintain movements.
-No one can adequately sit, walk, or stand without the skeletal system.
 Musculoskeletal system and connective tissue disorders include:

 - Arthritis